TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 The Original Rule

-In December 2023, the FCC adopted new rules designed to close the "lead generator loophole."
-Under the old framework, a consumer could fill out a single form on a comparison-shopping website and unknowingly grant consent for dozens of companies to call them using auto-dialers and pre-recorded messages.
-The FCC's new rule would have required:
+In December 2023, the FCC adopted rules to close the "lead generator loophole."
+Under the old framework, a consumer could fill out a single form on a comparison-shopping website and unknowingly grant consent for dozens of companies to call them.
+The new rule would have required:

 • One-to-one consent: Written consent limited to a single, identified seller